 Projects per year

 I joined the School of Psychological Sciences and Health as a lecturer in September 2008, having previously worked as a Research Fellow at Stirling University (with Professor Rory O'Connor).
-I am a Chartered Psychologist (Health Psychology), and my research is in Health Psychology and Health Services Research; However, I focus primarily on suicide and self-harm.
-My work is characterised by an interdisciplinary focus (e.g. psychology, health services research, primary and secondary care, epidemiology) and aims to address key health issues.
-My main research interest lies in the application of theoretical models to enhance our understanding of the aetiology of suicidal behaviours and psychological well-being across the lifespan.
+I am a Chartered Psychologist and my research is in the area of Health Psychology.
+My work is characterised by an interdisciplinary focus (e.g., psychology, health services research, social policy, primary and secondary care, epidemiology) and aims to address key health issues; However, I focus primarily on suicide and self-harm.
+My main research interest is to understand how self-harm and suicidal thoughts and behaviour begin, why they might be repeated, and how we can eventually stop these.
+I am particularly interested in understanding the trajectory of these thoughts and behaviours and how this can influence help seeking.
+I focus on the application of theoretical models to enhance our understanding of the aetiology of suicidal behaviours and psychological well-being across the lifespan, but I am dedicated to examining these experiences for high-risk groups in particular (e.g., adolescents, older adults, and LGBTQ+).
 I have a track record of obtaining funding for this work (including Wellcome Trust, Chief Scientist Office, ESRC).
 I am a Centre for Health Policy Fellow in the Centre for Health Policy at Strathclyde University.
 I am also an affiliate member of the Suicidal Behaviour Research Lab at the University of Glasgow.
-My second research interest is the barriers and facilitators of vaccination behaviours as well as behaviour during disease epidemics.
-With Strathclyde collaborators (led by Lynn Williams) I currently hold two CSO grants to examine vaccination behaviours in Scotland.
+My secondary interest is the understanding of vaccine hesitancy in high-risk groups including those who lived with a chronic health condition.

 Academic / Professional qualifications